Professor of Biochemistry and Molecular Biology and Adjunct Professor in Plant Biology

 *Improving plant growth and development, and the use and conversion of plant cell wall biomass to biofuels and bioproducts, through modification of wall structure and synthesis.

-*Reevaluation of plant cell wall models based on recent data that are inconsistent with recently identified wall matrix polymer structures.
+*Reevaluation of plant cell wall models based on recently identified wall matrix glycan-containing proteoglycan structures, and glycosyltransferase gene family member functionalities, that are inconsistent with current wall models.

-The research includes biochemical, chemical, molecular genetic and genomic methods and use of both model systems (e.g. Arabidpsis and rice)
+The research includes biochemical, chemical, molecular genetic and genomic methods and use of both model systems (e.g. Arabidopsis and rice)

 Keywords and Selected Recent Publications:Keywords: Pectin biosynthesis, hemicellulose biosynthesis, oligogalacturonides, plant biochemistry and molecular biology, plant morphogenesis, organogenesis, plant cell walls, homogalacturonan, RG-I, RG-II, galacturonosyltransferase, glycosyl transferase, GAUT1-related gene family, cotton fiber, apoptosis, cancer, biofuel, bioenergy